zumasys/docs/site/jbase/jql/jql-keyword-cross-reference/and/README.md

 ## Syntax

 ```
-WITH condition1 and {WITH} condition2
+WITH condition1 AND {WITH} condition2
 ```

 where **condition1** and **condition2** are selection criteria.